Why should I care if God exists?

 Question: "Why should I care if God exists?"

 We should eagerly address the real, concrete problems facing humanity, such as poverty, illiteracy, and disease, and it is true that debates about the existence and nature of God can keep us from concentrating on those challenges.
 So, why should any of us care whether or not God exists?
 To the believer, it is the theological question above all others.
 To the unconvinced, it remains a philosophical issue.
-Theology, to the agnostic, seems to be merely a human invention; the question of God’s existence seems pointless.
+Theology, to the agnostic, is merely a human invention; the question of God’s existence seems pointless.

 The Bible’s presentation of God shows why His existence matters.
 God’s holy nature is revealed in contrast to human (sinful) nature, and the Bible gives mankind a standard of right and wrong.
 Without an arbiter, there is no final authority to weigh the values we establish for ourselves (Psalm 19:7–11).
 Who is to say one thing is wrong and another right?
 Why is it incumbent upon us to help those in need?
 By what authority can we object to illiteracy?
 If there is no God, and life on earth is simply “survival of the fittest,” then why should anyone work to feed the hungry?
 Upon what standard do we lay the foundation of our morality?